You are here

 Fashion Design facilities offer studio/classrooms, labs, lecture and workrooms equipped with industry-standard cutting tables, industrial machines, dress forms and software for apparel and textile design.
 Students connect with the materials resource center and research/reference library within the department and are afforded college-wide gallery, library and exhibition space.

 Fashion students research, sketch, design and construct garments.
-Traditional methods of foundation and shape are developed for bespoke clothing.
+Traditional methods of foundation and shape are developed for bespoke clothing through tailoring and couture techniques.
 Trend forecasting and fabric innovations are explored for ready-to-wear line productions.
 Students communicate theme concepts, design silhouettes and production flat sketches in storyboard development and presentations.
 They become proficient in CAD and digital printing for textiles.